shockscript/spec/src/overview/relation/java.md

 ## Package flexibility

-ShockScript has an advantage over Java when it comes to packages: the user can import a package recursively and even alias it.
+While importing definitions, the user can alias a definition, or even a package.

 ```
 package com.business.product.core {